 So it was with mild shock and genuine concern when my father told me not to worry about his birthday that year.
-I was in my twenties then, and that phone call from him telling me to get him nothing was certainly odd, to say the least, though not necessarily out of character.
+I was in my twenties then, and that phone call from him telling me to get him nothing was certainly odd, to say the least, though not necessarily out of character for him.
 Dad was a poet-turned-machinist, a Communist from New York City, living in the great state of Texas.
 He had certainly surprised me with other things in the past, but this was the first time I had received a direct order to halt all birthday favors.
 He wanted nothing for his special day: no cards, no presents, and no recognition.
 He wanted me to forget the day existed.
 I took him seriously and did just that.

 Three days later, that man called me, in tears, admonishing me gently for not getting him a card and for not calling him to wish him a happy birthday!
 I couldn’t believe my ears, and told him “Now wait a minute!
 You don’t get to be mad at me for following your directions!”
-Busted, he laughed through tears and said he’d hoped I do it anyway.
+Busted, he laughed through his tears and said he’d hoped I do it anyway.
 He was codependent then, as always, hoping I would read his mind and know what he wanted and then deliver the emotional goods.
 I never did learn mind-reading growing up, much to his chagrin and ever-present surprise.

 Love, like grief, is so strange and requires practice, a shared language, and tenacious hope that we will make it through the swirling and turbulent waters.
 People are so weird and life in all its layers is hard and beautiful too.
 I miss that funny conversation we had, laughter and longing all together.
 As one.
 As it often is.